ece-student/Team-16/docs/lab3/lab3.md

 [see sawtooth wave demo here](https://www.youtube.com/watch?v=u8fw_ki_yeM)

+## Turning On/Off Your Sound With an Enable Signal
+For turning our sawtooth wave on and off, we used KEY[1].
+Our on/off functionality is that if the button is pressed, then the sawtooth wave is off and the sawtooth wave is on when the button is not pressed.
+Our switch acts like a momentary switch.

 ## Multiple Frequency Tune
 After being able to play a tune, we wanted the ability to play a short song, which would require playing multiple tunes sequentially.
 In Verilog, sequentiality can be implemented using FSM.
 We wanted to play Jaws.
 This was to be accomplished by playing 4 tones at different frequencies.